Bundle v1 — Satsignal .mbnt Receipt Spec

 merkle-row-v1 / merkle-row-sealed-v1

 Selective row-reveal schemes (per-row proof for tabular data).
-Full spec: SPEC_merkle_row.md.
+Full spec: /spec-merkle-row.
 A verifier that supports row-reveal MUST follow that spec for leaf construction and reveal-bundle parsing.

 Reference implementation

-The canonical byte-level behavior for every scheme above is fixed by the production verifier: verifier.html (functions recomputeProofsFor, recomputePdfProofs, recomputeImageProofs, plus the text/JSON/CSV recompute paths).
+The canonical byte-level behavior for every scheme above is fixed by the production verifier: verifier.html (live verifier; view source.
+Functions recomputeProofsFor, recomputePdfProofs, recomputeImageProofs, plus the text/JSON/CSV recompute paths).
 Where this spec is ambiguous or silent, the verifier's output is authoritative.
-A planned follow-on SPEC_canonicalizers.md will lift this dependency by pinning each scheme byte-for-byte; until then, port from the verifier source and add cross-impl test vectors.
+Canonicalizer behavior is defined by this specification together with the published test vectors and verification helpers linked from the docs.

 Unknown schemes